CPF LIFE or Retirement Sum Scheme?

 Most of us will be automatically enrolled into CPF LIFE.
 For those in the Pioneer and Merdeka Generation who were born before 1958, they would automatically join the RSS.
 However, they have the option to switch to CPF LIFE at any time before turning 80.

-Before we take a look at the 2 options, let’s understand what is the so-called CPF Retirement Sum.
-This is the amount of retirement savings which you have chosen to set aside in your RA to receive monthly payouts from your payout eligibility age, which is currently at age 65.
+Before we take a look at the 2 options, let’s understand what is the CPF Retirement Sum.
+This is the amount of retirement savings which you have chosen to set aside in your RA to receive monthly payouts from your Payout Eligibility Age (PEA), which is age 65.

 Your retirement sum can be used to join CPF LIFE which provides you with life-long monthly payout or the RSS which provides you with a monthly payout until your RA balance is depleted.

 If you are in the CPF LIFE scheme, the retirement sums indicate how much of your CPF savings you should set aside in order to have lifelong monthly payouts during your retirement years.
-These monthly payouts can be disbursed when you’re 65 years old.
-You may also wish to defer them anytime till you are age 70.
+These monthly payouts can be disbursed anytime from age 65 to 70.

 There are three CPF Retirement Sums: Basic Retirement Sum (BRS), Full Retirement Sum (FRS) and Enhanced Retirement Sum (ERS).
 This table illustrates their differences.

 *Based on those who turn 55 in 2023.

 The RSS provides CPF members with monthly payouts to support a basic standard of living during retirement until your RA savings run out or when you turn 90, whichever is earlier.